 “Turkey offers what the West won’t,” said a Somali defense analyst.
 “No lectures.
 Just drones.”

 But the partnerships differ.
-In Somalia, Turkey runs airports, seaports (taking 45% of port revenue), and a hospital named after Recep Tayyip Erdoğan.
-In Burkina Faso, the focus is on technical training, mining cooperation, and humanitarian aid.
+In Somalia, Turkey maintains a permanent military base with combat troops and runs airports, seaports (taking 45% of port revenue), and a hospital named after Recep Tayyip Erdoğan.
+In Burkina Faso, the focus is on equipment, technical training, and humanitarian aid through TİKA and the Turkish Red Crescent.
 Still, the doctrine is the same: African solutions, Turkish hardware.

 What Somalia is Learning from the Sahel